BirtasAdrian/TestCases/README.md

 3. Press Login button

 **Expected result:**
-User should be able to login and is take to his profile page.
+User should be able to login and is taken to his profile page.

 **Test data:**
 User: Adi & Pass:123456